rozek/voltcloud-for-nodejs/README.md

 Should a customer forget his/ger password, there is also the possibility to initiate a "password reset" process.
 If triggered, a "password reset email" with a special link to the application will be sent to the customer which, when clicked, should allow the customer to change his/her password.
 A password reset may be triggered as often as needed.

+> special note for german customers: for an unknown reason, customer confirmation or password reset message take quite a while (approx. 2 hours) to reach mailboxes hosted by GMX and Web.de - if you need s.th. to test with, try address at Mail.de, those seem to be much faster right now.

 It is important to understand, that an application and a customer who registered for it form a unit.
 As a consequence, the EMail address may be used for multiple applications - and all customers with that address will be completely independent from each other.
 VoltCloud does *not* offer any possibility to extend a given registration to other applications.

 Once confirmed, a customer may set a first and/or a last name, change his/her password and even configure a new EMail address.